This is a free crochet pattern for how to crochet a floral table runner.

 … (skip the next stitch, SC into the next stitch, skip the next stitch, 3 DC into the next stitch, chain 1…

 …from behind: SC into the corresponding chain space of the previous flower, in current flower: 3 DC into the same stitch) 2x, (skip the next stitch, SC into the next stitch, skip the next stitch, (3 DC, chain 2, 3 DC) into the next stitch, skip the next stitch.
-Join, and fasten off.
+Join – I’ve done so to the same DC that the first SC is worked into to keep the shaping consistent with the rest of the petals, but you can experiment with joining here, to the first SC or even to the first DC.

 Photo Tutorial of Leaves: